uikit/uikit-site/docs/pages/countdown.md

 ## Usage

-To create a countdown, add the `uk-countdown="endtime: yyyy-mm-dd"` attribute to a `<div>` element and use the date when the countdown should expire.
+To create a countdown, add the `uk-countdown` attribute to a `<div>` element.
+To define a date when the countdown should expire, add `endtime: YYYY-MM-DDThh:mm:ssTZD` option to the attribute, using the [ISO 8601 format](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Date/parse#ECMAScript_5_ISO-8601_format_support).
 You can apply the [Grid component](grid.md) or `<span>` elements to create the countdown's layout.
 Add the following classes to child elements to apply the necessary functionality and styling.

 | Class                   | Description                                    |
 | ----------------------- | ---------------------------------------------- |